 If you're looking for a fabulous destination with plenty to do, consider booking a ticket to Las Vegas.

-4. Ten Tips for Your Solo Road Trip
+4. 5 Tips for Planning a Cross-Country Road Trip

 Going to to the heart of the desert Southwest is an experience that everyone should take in.
 Make a few plans ahead of time and you can experience Sedona without breaking your wallet.
 The added bonus - seeing some of the most breathtaking landscape the US has to offer.